armleo/node-bf/README.md

 node-bf
 =======

-Brainfuck to Node.js compiler ,optimizer and runner
+Brainfuck to Node.js compiler, optimizer and runner
-It isn't accepting comments it will not throw error, but will not work correct

-Instalation
+Installation
 ===========
 1.Download git (or with zip and unzip)

-2.Run debug.cmd for running test (will compile Manderbolt (test/test.a))
+2.Run debug.cmd (for linux "debug") for running test (will compile Manderbolt (test/test.a))

 or

-3.Run file_debug.cmd

-linux
+Run file_debug.cmd (for linux "file_debug")

+note : linux test does not support time command so... (not linux) linux
 =====